nrjphwe/QE-programs/README.md

 - Pin 5 i2c SCL (GPIO3)
 - Pin 6 Ground
 - Pin 7 GPIO4 used for shutdown
-- Pin 9 Ground used for shutdown
+- Pin 9 Ground used for shutdown (could maybe use 6 GMND as well?)
 - Pin 12 GPIO18 used for speed pulses